giomasce/til/python/set_stdin_stdout_encoding.md

+## Setting encoding for `sys.stdin` and `sys.stdout`

-If you want `sys.stdout` to automatically use the default encoding.
-You can explicitly pass an encoding name as a string (such as `'utf-8'`) to `getwrite()` if you prefer.
+If you want `sys.stdout` to automatically use the default encoding, you can explicitly pass an encoding name as a string (such as `'utf-8'`) to `getwrite()` if you prefer.

 ```python